The Opinions and Lifestyle Survey is a multipurpose social survey that can provide quick and reliable information about topics of immediate interest.

 Who is carrying out the study?

-The ten-yearly census for England and Wales, measures of inflation, the National Accounts and population and migration statistics are some of our highest-profile outputs.
+The 10-yearly census for England and Wales, measures of inflation, the national accounts and population and migration statistics are some of our highest-profile outputs.

 Do I have to take part?